 BES-Net aims at bringing together policymakers, scientists/knowledge holders and practitioners to address specific policy issues in the arena of biodiversity and ecosystem services, each community bringing a different angle to science-policy questions.

 They shape policy and legislation in the public sector and civil society.
-Policymakers use research to inform decision-making, and may need support to demystify the scientific evidence to inform policy.
-Engaging with a wide range of policymakers across sectors and ministries will help mainstreaming biodiversity effectively.
+Policymakers use research to inform decision-making and may need support to demystify the scientific evidence to inform policy.
+Engaging with a wide range of policymakers across sectors and ministries will help to mainstream biodiversity effectively.

 Science & Knowledge Holders